SciKit-Surgery/scikit-surgerybard/doc/02_1_Calibrate_Your_Camera.rst

 Tasks
 =====

-- Repeat calibration 2,3,4 times.
+- Repeat calibration 2 to 4 times.
 - Which parameters vary the most?
 - Is there a link between the reprojection error returned and the calibration accuracy?
 - Does the number and range of views affect the result?